stac0100/mtm6302-capstone-stac0100/README.md

 the ease of reading through paragraphs of content.

 > I included playful icons throughought to remind the user to have fun and enjoy the site.

+# Capstone Project - Part 4

+Beginning this project, I had to initially fix the errors that I had made on Capstone - Part 3.
+Due to this, I began with making the website responsive as I had failed to do that last time around.

+> this process took some time as I had to find the various breakpoints
+> also had to readjust certain content into a media query for mobile because my styles were all
+    mixed together

+Next,

+> researching the pokeAPI